Anoosvp/THE-INFLUENCE-OF-SUSTAINABLE-FASHION-CONSCIOUSNESS-ON-CONSUMER-PURCHASE-BEHAVIOR/README.md

 * PRISMA-style screening
 * Literature synthesis

-The study was designed for **qualitative interpretation rather than statistical hypothesis testing**.
+The analysis focused on systematic qualitative synthesis and thematic interpretation of the selected literature**.

 ---